 Brewing tea in a French press doesn’t require much more time than steeping a tea bag in a cup of boiling hot water.
 By filling the container with loose tea and covering it with a press (which houses a screen), you are creating a filter for keeping tea leaves out of your cup.

 Although brewing tea in a French press requires you to boil water in a separate container, many people will already be boiling water for traditional tea bags anyway.
-Once the water is sufficiently hot, pour it atop the loose tea leaves and spices to allow the flavors to fully develop.
+Once the water is sufficiently hot, pour it atop the loose tea leaves and spices to let the flavors fully develop.
 Once your tea has finished steeping, simply press down on the plunger and pour the tea into your favorite teacup.

 Since a French press has a larger area in which the tea can steep, it is the preferred method of making tea among devout tea lovers.
 The difference in flavor is noticeable enough that many would never consider going back to using a tea ball or tea bag.

 Are there any other suggestions regarding brewing tea in a French press?

 Ever been up in the air on whether you wanted one cup of tea or two?
 Then you’ve probably boiled enough water to make two cups with the intention of throwing out the extra fluid.
 However, french presses perform best when they’re used to make the exact amount of tea that you’ll be drinking.
 This is because the tea will continue to steep after your press it to the bottom of the carafe.